-Coldplay's lead single from their ninth album finds Chris Martin trying to maximize his potential as he finds common ground through the power of love:
+Coldplay's lead single from their Higher Power album finds Chris Martin trying to maximize his potential as he finds common ground through the power of love:

 I'm so happy that I'm alive

 Happy I'm alive at the same time as you

 I'm buzzin' night after night after night

 When for so long I'd been down on my knees